CrankySupertoon/Megatron/README.md

 ## Contribute

-FearedBot is maintained with ♥️ in my free time.
+Megatron is maintained with ♥️ in my free time.
 If you'd like to contribute but aren't good with code, you can send a small donation!

 [![Tip with PayPal](https://img.shields.io/badge/PayPal-Buy_me...-lightgrey.svg)](https://www.paypal.me/tohur)
 [![Tip with PayPal](https://img.shields.io/badge/soda-%245-green.svg)](https://www.paypal.me/tohur/5)